ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 ::::::Exercise
 In this experiment you will be using some masses and your phone to measure characteristics of simple harmonic motion.
 You will build an apparatus and take data for analysis.

-The process of building your experiment will be similar to the procedure you used to make apparatus for your previous lab, &Ldquo;Pendulum.&rdquo; There is a variety of ways in which you could build this apparatus.
+The process of building your experiment will be similar to the procedure you used to make the apparatus for your previous lab, &ldquo;Pendulum.&rdquo; There is a variety of ways in which you could build this apparatus.
 Please read through all of the instructions before considering alternate steps.

 1. Collect all of the materials you will need for this setup: spring, tape, paper clips, zip-lock bags, textbook(s), makeshift weights (sugar, flour, salt, cornstarch, coins).